NVIDIA/nvcomp/README.md

-# What is nvcomp?
+# What is nvCOMP?

-nvcomp is a CUDA library that features generic compression interfaces to enable developers to use high-performance GPU compressors in their applications.
+nvCOMP is a CUDA library that features generic compression interfaces to enable developers to use high-performance GPU compressors in their applications.

-nvcomp 2.0.0-rc0 includes Cascaded, LZ4, and Snappy compression methods.
+nvCOMP 2.0.0-rc0 includes Cascaded, LZ4, and Snappy compression methods.
 It also adds support for the external Bitcomp and GDeflate methods.
 Cascaded compression methods demonstrate high performance with up to 500 GB/s throughput and a high compression ratio of up to 80x on numerical data from